zerriet/flexMarkProject/src/main/resources/flexmark_readme.md

 ### Security Considerations
 - **Input Sanitization:** Not performed on `docPropertiesJsonData` as it originates from trusted server-side sources
 - **Template/CSS/Header/Footer:** These are Base64-encoded and decoded, but not sanitized as they are considered trusted server-side resources
+- **Input Validation:**
+  - The service uses Jakarta Bean Validation with `@Valid` and `@NotBlank` annotations
+  - Required field validation happens at the controller layer before reaching business logic
-- **Input Validation:** The service validates request structure and required fields to prevent processing invalid requests
+  - Validates request structure and required fields to prevent processing invalid requests
+  - Automatic 400 Bad Request responses for validation failures
 - **Error Messages:** Error messages are designed to provide debugging information without exposing sensitive system details
 - **Design Rationale:** Skipping sanitization improves performance and preserves formatting flexibility while maintaining security through controlled data sources and proper validation